-Exceptionally stylish and fun from day one, the Mazda3 has been completely redesigned for 2014 and now boasts the most attractive interior in the class, excellent fuel economy and an infotainment system as good as you'll find in any of its competitors.
-Every key weakness we've had to forgive in previous models has been turned into a strength.
-Highway ride might be too stiff for some — the typical compromise for more responsive handling — but if good looks and big fun are at the top of your compact car wish list, the newly well-rounded Mazda3 will blow you away with everything else it offers.
+Exceptionally stylish and fun from day one, the Mazda3 was completely redesigned last year and now boasts the most attractive interior in the class, excellent fuel economy and an infotainment system as good as you'll find in any of its competitors.
+Every key weakness we've had to forgive in previous models was turned into a strength.
+Highway ride might be a bit stiff for some — the typical compromise for more responsive handling — but if good looks and big fun are at the top of your compact car wish list, the well-rounded Mazda3 will blow you away with everything else it offers.

 Shapes and Sizes

-The 2014 Mazda3 is available in a choice of 4-door (sedan) or 5-door (hatchback) body styles, with a 155- or 184-horsepower 4-cylinder engine — i and s models, respectively — and a 6-speed manual or automatic transmission.
-The most popular version is a 2014 Mazda3 i Touring 4-door with an automatic transmission, with a sticker price of $21,440 including destination and impressive city/highway fuel economy of 30/41 mpg.
+The 2015 Mazda3 is available in a choice of 4-door (sedan) or 5-door (hatchback) body styles, with a 155- or 184-horsepower 4-cylinder engine — i and s models, respectively — and a 6-speed manual or automatic transmission.
+The most popular version is a 2014 Mazda3 i Touring 4-door with an automatic transmission, with a sticker price shy of $22,000 (including destination) and impressive city/highway fuel economy of 30/41 mpg.
 Mazda says more than two in three Mazda3 buyers in America choose the sedan.

 Build and Price

-2014 Mazda3 sticker prices range from $17,735 with cheap steel wheels and no Bluetooth connectivity, to near $29,000 with leather seats, navigation and some impressive class-exclusive features like adaptive cruise control.
-Click here to build a new Mazda3 the way you'd want it, and we'll give you this week's Fair Purchase Price for your area, 5-Year Cost to Own and a look at Mazda3 models currently available at dealers near you.
+2015 Mazda3 sticker prices range from just under $18,000 with cheap steel wheels and no Bluetooth connectivity, to around $29,000 with leather seats, navigation and some impressive class-exclusive features like adaptive cruise control.
+But those are sticker prices.
+Build and price your own 2015 Mazda MAZDA3 to unlock this week's Kelley Blue Book Fair Purchase Price, 5-Year Cost to Own and more.